KaihuaHuang/kaihuahuang.github.io/_posts/2018-12-2-Regression Logistic Regression.md

 What's more, we will take the output as a probability $p(y=1&#124;x,\theta)$.

 **Why sigmoid function has such property?
-And will don't we choose other function that can map output to range 0 to 1?**
+And why don't we choose other function that can map output to range 0 to 1?**

 That's because binary classfication is Bernolli Distribution which is in [exponential family](http://www.debugrun.com/a/sMS657x.html)!
 Suppose $p$ is the parameter for Binomial Distribution.